arme-project/ARME-website/README.md

 Live website: https://arme-project.netlify.app

 # Netlify content management: https://arme-project.netlify.app/Admin
+**Use this for "Author", "Event", "Post", and "Publication".
+All the information will be stored in the "content" folder on GitHub.
+In it only the folders "Author", "Event", "Post", and "Publication" that contain information changed throught the content management system**

 State of publication of the website: [![Netlify Status](https://api.netlify.com/api/v1/badges/48378092-ea86-4c1f-955d-0e25d01bc04e/deploy-status)](https://app.netlify.com/sites/arme-project/deploys)

-**All the information of the website is in the "content" folder on GitHub.
-In it only the folders "Author", "Event", "Post", and "Publication" contain information changed throught the content management system**

 The following information comes from README.md file: